conradakunga/Blog/_posts/2025-04-05-using-state-machines-in-net-part-9-calling-asynchronous-methods.md

 But forcing `sync` behaviour from `async` code is [not a good practice](https://devblogs.microsoft.com/dotnet/should-i-expose-synchronous-wrappers-for-asynchronous-methods/).

-Luckily `Stateless` has solved this problem very elegantly.
+Luckily, `Stateless` has solved this problem in a very elegant way.

-All the methods we have talked about in this seriies have **async counterparts**.
+All the methods we have talked about in this series have **async counterparts**.

-The solution is therefore to use the `OnEntryAsync()` method.
+The solution is, therefore, to use the `OnEntryAsync()` method.

 ```c#
 _stateMachine.Configure(Status.Playing)